 The Meaning of "Light" (and "Darkness")

-Many different Greek words are translated as "light" in the Gospels--phos,(φῶς) pheggos (φέγγος), and lychnos (λύχνος).
+Many different Greek words are translated as "light" in the Gospels--phos,(φῶς) pheggos (φέγγος), and, less correctly, lychnos (λύχνος).
 The first word, phos, is used generically for light.
 The second, pheggos, is used only twice, both times to describe heavenly light.
 Lychnos refers to the earthly light from burning, but it is used as a metaphor for internal light.
-All of these terms are associated, at one time or another, either with wisdom or virtue.
-Many of these words have more specific meanings, describing objects that give light (see below).
-Biblical translation indicates a tendency to use the most general meaning or poetic meaning possible than the specific meaning intended by Jesus.
+All of these terms are associated, at one time or another, either with wisdom, truth, and virtue (see below).
+Biblical translation has a tendency to use the most general meaning or poetic meaning rather than the specific meaning indicated by Jesus's choice of words.

-However, looking at the meaning of these words in Greek, none of them have the sense of knowledge or virtue that the word "light" has in English.
-These meanings seemed to have come exclusively from Christ.
+In Greek, none of these words have the same sense of knowledge or virtue that the word "light" has in English.
+These aspect of English may have come from Jesus's equating these ideas.
 The metaphoric meanings of the most general and common word (phos) for "light" in Greek is "happiness", "victory", and "glory".
-After the Bible, the most common Greek word for light (phos) began to be used to mean "illumination of the mind", which may have come from its Hebrew source via the Septuagint Greek (again see below).
+After the Bible, the most common Greek word for light (phos) began to be used to mean "illumination of the mind", which may have com from its Hebrew source via the Septuagint Greek (again see below).
 However, there is a connection between the word for "light" and "truth" discussed below.